How to Install a Thermostat

 - Thread the low-voltage wires through the specified opening of the new thermostat base.

-- Use a small level to make sure it’s properly aligned.
+- If your new thermostat is not self-leveling, use a small level to make sure it’s properly aligned.

 - Mount the thermostat base on the wall using the screws included with the thermostat.